When conducting business in Hong Kong, it’s typical to use the local tender, Renminbi (or RMB).

-Keep in mind that these are not best practices, but solutions to use if you have run into tax problems.
+Remember that these are not best practices but solutions to use if you have run into tax problems.

 It is illegal to work without paying taxes or registering your business in China.

-Be sure that when you’re getting started that you’ve examined contract terms and fully understand the process of registration so that you don’t run into these problems.
+Be sure that when you’re getting started, you’ve examined contract terms and fully understand the registration process so that you don’t run into these problems.

 While there are still some issues with paying with RMB internationally or remitting it to your country of origin, it is fast becoming an international currency.

-With the Chinese government now onboard with the digital yuan, the process will only get easier in the future.
+With the Chinese government now on board with the digital yuan, the process will only get more accessible in the future.